 As the room does not have a minibar there is a small snack shop in the lobby.
 There are sandwiches, breakfast boxes, snacks, soft drinks and beer plus a coffee machine.
-You may be better off in the terminal though with Marks and Spencers in Terminal 2 arrivals.
+You may be better off in the terminal though, with Marks & Spencers in Terminal 2 arrivals.

 How to get it cheaper or maximise your points and miles

-There is currently a sale on with up to 30% off in Europe, the Middle East and Africa until 19 August for Hilton Honors members until January 2020 (Hilton Honors is free to join here).
-You can find the relevant sale page here.
+There are often sales, keep an eye on my page for the best deals.
 You could also book the hotel on points starting from 30,000 points per night – which is only 3000 more than HGI Hatton Cross.

-I usually book my Hilton bookings through the BA E-store where you can currently get 8 Avios per £1 spent.
+I usually book my Hilton bookings through the BA E-store where previously you could get 8 Avios per £1 spent, though that offer isn’t currently available.
 The link takes you through to the usual Hilton booking site, so you get all your status perks and Hilton points as usual.

 As well as being handy for T2/3, I would consider this hotel when flying from T5 as well.
 The Sofitel at T5, whilst being more luxurious, is often extremely expensive unless you can find it on lastminute.com where it can go for around £135.
 The HGI T2 is definitely better than the HGI Hatton Cross.

 Being newer, the rooms are definitely better and it is much easier than the HGI Hatton for access.
-There it is about a 5 minutes walk to the tube which is a pain with luggage as you either have to go across a footbridge with lots of steps or try and cross the road between the cars as there is no crossing.
+There it is about a 5 minute walk to the tube, which can be a pain with luggage as you either have to go across a footbridge with lots of steps or try and cross the road between the cars as there is no crossing.